 The Re-Grow Puerto Rico Urban-Rural Agriculture Program (RGRW) will increase agricultural capacity while promoting and increasing food security island wide.
 This Program will enhance and expand agricultural production related to economic revitalization and sustainable development activities.
-The purpose of this project is to enhance farm facilities.
-This agricultural project associated with the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV is keeping with the overall objectives of the Economic Development Program.
+The purpose of this project is to increase the productivity of the farm.
+This agricultural project associated with the purchase and installation of a warehouse is keeping with the overall objectives of the Economic Development Program.